scottbamford/react-universal-navigation/README.md

 ```

-### Navigating to a new screen (unwinding the stack if the screen is already in the stack and the platform supports stacks).
+### Navigating to a new screen (unwinding the stack if the screen is already in the stack and the platform supports stacks)

 ```ts